BlinkDynamo/blinks-thinks/README.md

 this branch on each push.

 To play the most recent commit of the game, go ![here](blinkdynamo.github.io/blinks-thinks/).

+# License
+Blink's Thinks is licensed under the GNU General Public License v3.0.
+You should have recieved a copy of the license along with this program.
+If not, see <https://www.gnu.org/licenses>.

+This project uses raylib, along with a small snippet of raylib example code for the intro animation.
+Both are these are licensed using a permissive zlib license, and are copyright of Raymon Santamaria (@raysan5).

 ## Dependencies
 If you would like to build the game locally, you will need these hard dependencies: